 A party MAY engage in practices otherwise proscribed by this recommendation if the user has given explicit and informed consent.
-After consent is received, it MAY be subsequently registered through the User-Granted Exceptions API defined in the companion [[!TRACKING-DNT]] document, or a party MAY obtain out of band consent to disregard a Do Not Track preference using a different technology.
+After consent is received, it MAY be subsequently registered through the User-Granted Exceptions API defined in the companion [[!TRACKING-DNT]] document, or a party MAY obtain and record out of band consent to disregard a Do Not Track preference using a different technology.
 If a party is relying on out of band consent to disregard a Do Not Track preference, the party MUST indicate this consent to the user agent as described in the companion [[!TRACKING-DNT]] document.